Gradient Flow Through Diagram Expansions: Learning Regimes and Explicit Solutions: Experiments

 Here we discuss the experimental part of our work that we performed for the free evolution in SYM $\nu=4$ problem.
 For both under- and overparameterized scenarios the expected loss has the following limiting shape (see Appendix \ref{sec:free-evo-app}):

 where

 and the initial loss expectation $\EE[L(0)]$ was normalized to $1$ by the appropriate scaling of $\sigma$.
-Parameter $c$ was set to a constant (particularly we set $c=1/4$) by the appropriate scaling of $T$.
-This way, starting from some sufficiently large $p$ we expected all experimental loss curves (regardless of the \emph{actual} values of parameters $p,H,\sigma,T$) to converge to the theoretical formula and have similar shape.
+The parameter $c$ was set to a constant (in particular, we set $c=1/4$) by the appropriate scaling of $T$.
+This way, starting from some sufficiently large $p$ we expected all experimental loss curves (regardless of the \emph{actual} values of parameters $p,H,\sigma,T$) to converge to the theoretical formula and have a similar shape.

 \paragraph{Results.} The experimental results confirmed these theoretical predictions: for sufficiently large $p$ experimental curves are very close to the theoretically predicted curve (see Figure \ref{fig:app-free-nu4}).
 We also emphasize an interesting and counterintuitive observation.
-For a relatively small $p$ we can see a difference between experiment and theory at small $t$, but for large $t$ we see a convergence of experimental lines to theoretical, although our theory uses an expansion of the loss at $t=0$ (see \eqref{eq:lossexp}).
+For a relatively small $p$ we can see a difference between experiment and theory at small $t$, but for large $t$ we see a convergence of experimental curves to the theoretical curve, although our theory uses an expansion of the loss at $t=0$ (see \eqref{eq:lossexp}).